 “I believe strongly in the benefits of compassionate listening and want to help the BeFriender Ministry succeed.”

-Melanie Rettie worked for a mid-sized engineering firm for 29 years, retiring as an EVP in 2018.
+Melanie Rettie, Secretary, worked for a mid-sized engineering firm for 29 years, retiring as an EVP in 2018.
 Her responsibilities included business development, client/project oversight in management consulting, IT, and customer service.
 Melanie was a BeFriender at the Basilica of St. Mary’s Emmaus program for 10 years, and on the program leadership team for 9 years.

 “The caring connection created by BeFrienders deeply enriches the life of both the person being BeFriended and the BeFriender.”

 Kathy Rosenberg has 35 years of experience as a Registered Nurse.
 This includes 20 years at Abbott Northwestern Hospital/Sister Kenny Rehabilitation Institute, overlapping with 22 years as a Faith Community Nurse.
 Kathy also served as a Wellness Nurse for Presbyterian Homes through a grant called SASH (Support and Services at Home) funded by the Margaret A. Cargill Foundation.